jdwininger/JukeBox/README.md

 If you prefer the repo-local `music/` folder, start the program from the repo root or update config to point elsewhere (future enhancement: configurable via CLI/config file).

+Note: The app now automatically prefers an existing ~/Music/JukeBox-like folder (for example `~/Music/Jukebox` or `~/Music/jukebox`) when no `music_dir` is configured.
+This avoids creating a new `~/Music/JukeBox` directory if you already have a similarly-named folder in your Music directory.

 Configuring library from the app (GUI)
 ------------------------------------